andrechristikan/test.akar-inti/README.md

 ## Introduction
-This project is Restful API that used [NestJs](https://docs.nestjs.com/) as engine.
+This project is Restful API that used [NestJs](https://docs.nestjs.com/) as engine and MongoDB as Database.
 NestJs is [NodeJs Framework](https://nodejs.org/en/) a framework for building efficient, scalable Node.js server-side applications.
 It uses progressive JavaScript, is built with and fully supports TypeScript (yet still enables developers to code in pure JavaScript) and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming). <br>

 *You can read more about NestJs by visit their website if necessary (https://docs.nestjs.com/).*